LEARNING TO IMPROVISE - ARTICLE LINKS

 - Playing by ear is an expected skill amongst *real* jazz musicians.
 Jimmy Heath and Wynton Marsalis wouldn't have asked students to try and play by ear unless they believed the students should have been able to do so.
 Furthermore, the ability to play by ear is displayed in just about every jazz recording, particularly when you hear a solo beginning with a motif just played by the previous soloist (there are examples of this in my jazz listening guide).
 If the musicians couldn't play by ear, they'd have no way of instantly reproducing a spontaneous musical phrase.

 - Many young players (those that learned from written notation) have either poorly developed aural skills, or none at all.
 This, no doubt, stems from the fact that everything they learned was written down.
 They never had to try and play by ear.
-The opposite, however, was the case for early jazz musicians, who no doubt had to learn most of what they played by ear.
+The opposite, however, was the case for early jazz musicians, who had to learn most of what they played by ear.
 The skills that they developed playing by ear helped them to quickly learn from each other and develop jazz as an art form.

 - Most of us can easily sing along to a tune without knowing any of the tune's theory.
 Yet, when we pick up our horn, we're unable to play the same ideas as we struggle to find the correct notes.
 It's not that we're unmusical or that we lack sufficient training to play music; we just can't play well enough by ear.
 To succeed as jazz improvisers we must endeavor to play by ear as easily as we can sing by ear.
 Only then can we truly play the ideas in our heads.